 In Sydney, the same stock would be in the shops for months on end.
 It’s funny to think I never bumped into someone else in Sydney wearing the same outfit!
 But, London girls definitely have more individuality, and although you’ll see a lot of the same high street outfits, the amount of vintage shops is incomparable.

 It’s also made me realise how much the UK is designed for consumerism, well way more than it is in Australia.
 I found in Australia I’d spend my weekends getting out and about, not buying the latest clothes or random stuff.
 It makes me wonder if I could have saved more money in Sydney than I could in London?
 If I lived in London there’s just so much to see and do that I’d be spending constantly.

 I remember seeing an insta story by @mummasmojo who recently moved to Sydney with her family and she found it really interesting to see kids walking around with their hair not brushed and with no shoes on.
 She was used to seeing kids in London wearing designer gear and definitely found it refreshing.

 I also thought I missed TV in England.
-I know that’s lame but TV in Australia was absolutely awful.
+I know that’s lame but TV in Australia is absolutely awful.
 It’s amazing how terrible the news stories and TV shows are over there, at least with England I now know what’s going on in the world.
 Part of me however felt like it was a good thing to be in a bubble in Sydney, not knowing what was going on.
 It’s going to take me a while to get into watching any TV shows in England as I just watch Netflix now like I did before so nothing’s really changed there!